Lexical Environment

 Lexical means the words or vocabulary in a language.
 In case of JavaScript, it means the names known to a specific code block.

-Lexical environment is a map of all variables and functions known at each level.
-At the first step of execution, the runtime creates lexical environments for each scope for all the code that's part of the execution.
+A lexical environment is a map of all variables and functions known at each level.
+At the first step, the runtime creates a lexical environment for each scope.
+It does this for all the code in the execution.

-The lexical environment contains all variables and functions known to each level and the reference to the map object of the parent environment.
+The lexical environment holds all the variables and functions known at that level.
+It also holds a reference to the parent environment's map.

 Functions - Full value of the function is stored.